processone/docs.ejabberd.im/content/archive/21_07/modules.md

 disconnected push client times out.
 This timeout is only in effect as long as no push notification is issued.
 Once that happened, the resumption timeout configured for the *mod\_stream\_mgmt* module is restored.
-The default value is *72* hours.
+The default value is *72 hours*.

 - **wake\_on\_start**: *true | false*
 If this option is set to *true*, notifications are generated for **all**